aizu-wakamatsu/gt/README.md

 Medical device for everyone

-- Medical-grade system in simple mechanism and low cost (to buy, and operate)
+- Medical-use system in simple mechanism and low cost (to buy, and operate)

 ## Method